LOVE – HATE – LOVE

 To believe in yourself is of utmost importance.
 All the sages say that.
 The question they can’t answer, is what to believe about yourself.

 What are we?
 Where do we come from?
 Where are we going?
-Once you dust all the dirt from the headstone, these are the questions that remain.
+Once you dust all the dirt from the runes, these are the questions that remain.
 We […]

-It was as if he came into this world from nowhere, and left it, sliiping into nowhere again.
+It was as if he came into this world from nowhere, and left it, slipping into nowhere again.
 He had a past, but it was obscure.
 I had to dig to find out where he was born, who his family had been.
-As if he wanted to remain an enigma to this world, no matter […]
+As if he wanted to remain an enigma to this world.

 I come up here for the color.
 Mostly for the sunsets.
 In the picture above, you’re in Colorado, looking through a false saddle into Arizona, into Navajoland.
-On the left, barely made out in the darkest blue, are the cliffs of Mesa Verde.
-To the right, the little toe sticking out […]
+In the left foreground, barely made out in the darkest blue, are the cliffs of Mesa Verde.
+To the right, the little toe sticking […]

 An entrance into the Underworld

-When I was a child, I suffered a life-altering at age 2 1/2.
+When I was a child, I suffered a life-altering experience at age 3.
 So indelibly etched it was upon me that I have some memory of it.
-When children experience PTSD, they will often suffer dreams of unrecognizable content.
+When children experience PTSD, they’ll often suffer dreams of unrecognizable content.
 I went through night terrors.
-Years later, I see the connection between […]
+Years later, I see the connection between these […]

 Being a psychonaut, one who explores the inner depths of the psyche through mind travel, I’ve always been fascinated by the dreams of sleep.
-Lately, what I’ve been reading and who I’ve been studying in this area has been cross-conferencing in a synchronous way: Dr. Rubin Naiman […]
+Lately, what I’ve been reading has been cross-conferencing in a synchronous way: Dr. Rubin Naiman of the Center for Integrative […]

 Ever since the Morlocks of H.G.
 Wells’s The Time Machine, every era of science fiction and horror has its underground stories, its subterranean tales.
-The underworld genre has been criticized because the world created often takes no real account of what it would be like to explore […]
+Even thousands of years, the underworld was the subject of mythology.
+The underworld genre has been criticized because the world created often takes […]

 A Victim of my Own Fantasy

 A writer, especially a science fiction writer, especially a writer of dark fantasy and horror, is victimized by her own imagination.
-I mean, I’ve read Stephen King of course.
-I’ve read about him, what he’s written about writing (he’s […]
+I’ve read Stephen King of course.
+I’ve read about him, what he’s written about writing (he’s a masterful, […]

 Everyone knows what it feels like to be the fish out of water.
 We are each, in our own unique way, exiles on a planet called Earth.
 In fact, to be unique is part of our banishment, for were we each alike, we would, perhaps, feel at home in our sameness.